Easter, Eostre, Ishtar

-Many traditions and practices have formed around Easter eggs.
-The coloring of eggs is a established art, and eggs are often dyed, painted, and otherwise decorated.
-Eggs were also used in various holiday games: parents would hide eggs for children to find, and children would roll eggs down hills.
-These practices live on in Easter egg hunts and egg rolls.
+Now many traditions and practices have formed around Easter eggs.
+The coloring and decoration of eggs is an established art.
+Eggs are also used in various holiday games: the Easter egg hunts and egg rolls.
+Parents hide eggs for children to find, and children roll eggs down hills.
 The most famous egg roll takes place on the White House lawn every year.

 Hares and rabbits have long been symbols of fertility.
-The inclusion of the hare into Easter customs appears to have originated in Germany, where tales were told of an “Easter hare” who laid eggs for children to find.
-German immigrants to America brought the tradition with them and spread it to a wider public.
-They also baked cakes for Easter in the shape of hares, and may have pioneered the practice of making chocolate bunnies and eggs.
+This is also a reference to the Moon and the Goddess of fertility.
+The inclusion of the hare into Easter customs appear in Germany, where tales were told of an “Easter hare” who laid eggs for children to find and cakes for Easter were baked in the shape of hares.
+German immigrants to America brought the tradition with them and helped spread it.
+In modern times, many prefer buying chocolate bunnies and eggs.

-According to the Bible, Jesus’ death and resurrection occurred around the time of the Jewish Passover, which was celebrated on the first full moon following the vernal equinox.
-The Jewish celebrate “Passover” at around this time, from an Exodus story where God passes over the “chosen ones” on his way to kill the firstborns of Egypt (Exodus 11, 12).
+Christians celebrate the Easter between March 22 and April 25, and connect it to the resurrection of Jesus Christ.
+According to the holy book the Bible, Jesus’ death and resurrection occurred around the time of the Jewish Passover, which was celebrated on the first full moon following the vernal equinox.
+[Jesus’ death and resurrection symbolizes the Winter Solstice.
+7M] The Jewish celebrate “Passover” at around this time, from their Exodus story where God passes over the “chosen ones” on his way to kill the firstborns of ‘Egypt’ (Exodus 11, 12).